malramsay64/phd-thesis/05_Crystal_Melting/results.md

 that is $1-\exp{\left(\frac{-\Delta G_\text{crystal}(T)}{k_\text{B} T}\right)} = 0$.
 Further further away from the melting point there is a sharp deviation, with what looks to be a different temperature dependence of melting rate.
+In a study of Janus particles which require rotational reorientation,
+@Reinhart2018 also find that the Wilson--Frenkel model of growth is insufficient for describing their observations.
+The strict geometric requirements for the Janus particles to join the crystal are hypothesised to form an activation barrier large enough to dominate the growth rate.

 ![Determining the relationship between components of the Wilson--Frenkel model of melting.